v-ctiutiu/mastodon-blueprint-kubernetes/assets/terraform/README.md

 The Terraform code can be used as a module in other projects as well, if desired.

-**Important note:**

-The Terraform code provided in this repo is meant to be used as a complete solution to provision everything using DigitalOcean as the main cloud provider.
-It is designed to be a 1-click solution, except for the Helm part.
-Unfortunately, due to some inconsistency in either the Helm provider or the Bitnami packaged chart, the Mastodon Helm installation fails when performed via Terraform.
-Until a fix is found, the Mastodon Helm release is performed via manual steps.

 All important aspects are configured via Terraform input variables.
-A [mastodon.tfvars.sample](./mastodon.tfvars.sample) file is provided to get you started quickly.
+Some [sample .tfvars files](variants/) are provided to get you started quickly.

 ## Requirements